tylerharter/cs320/s20/lab5/README.md

 1. practice with [binary search trees](part1.md) -- good prep for P2
 2. convert [dates to strings](part2.md) -- will also need this for P2
-3. learn about [queues](part3.md) -- fast data structure for modifying beginning of list
+3. learn about [queues](part3.md) -- a fast data structure for modifying beginning of list

 Have fun, and let us know if you have any questions!